praghale/data-cleaning-course-project/README.md

 For this project we have used data collected from the accelerometers from the Samsung Galaxy S smartphone[1].
 The goal of this project was to write an R script that would consolidate the training and test datasets and create a summary dataset with the average value for all variables of interest.

-Each record in the final dataset contains the following information:
+Each record in the final dataset (average_data.txt) contains the following information:

 * An identifier of the subject who carried out the experiment
 * Activity label